 • Al Najada Doha Hotel by Tivoli

-• Mandarin Oriental Doha
+• ibis Doha

 Q3.
 How far is Doha Fort from Souq Waqif?